emilyriehl/emilyriehl.github.io/_pages/seminar.md

 author_profile: true
 ---

-## Fall 2023 Schedule: (Tuesdays excluding the first of the month, 3-4pm)
+## Fall 2023 Schedule: (Tuesdays excluding the first of the month, 3-4pm; Maryland 114)

 In Fall 2023 the category theory seminar will aim to introduce condensed mathematics.